Predicting Take-over Time for Autonomous Driving with Real-World Data: Robust Data Augmentation, Models, and Evaluation: Introduction

 As depicted in Fig.~\ref{fig:motivation}, the transition of control from an autonomous agent to the human driver should be a function of both the surrounding scene and the state of the driver.
 The surrounding scene can be concisely expressed using a metric such as time-to-collision (TTC), whereas the state of the driver can be captured by the predicted TOT.
 Combined, this forms a criterion for safe control transitions:

-where $\varepsilon$ is a marginal allowance for human maneuvering.
+where $\varepsilon$ is a marginal allowance that represents the time it takes for the human driver to gain situational awareness and perform a corrective maneuver.
 A system that takes the state of the driver into account can decide between handing over control if the driver is ready, versus coming to a safe and smooth halt if not.
 While there are many approaches to accurately estimate TTC, TOT prediction (especially in the real world) remains relatively unexplored.
 In this paper, we present a long short-term memory (LSTM) model for predicting TOT based on driver behavior prior to the TOR.
 We train and evaluate our model using a real world dataset of control transitions captured using a commercially available conditionally autonomous vehicle.
 This work is an extension of our prior work \cite{rangesh2021autonomous}, with three new contributions: \begin{enumerate} \item \textbf{TOT prediction with limited real-world data:} Capturing real-world takeover events in autonomous vehicles is expensive and time-consuming.
 Thus generating a large enough dataset for training machine learning models can be a challenge.
 To address this, we propose a data-augmentation scheme to increase the number of training samples by an order of magnitude.
 Additionally we use transfer learning, and pre-train our TOT prediction models to estimate the driver's observable take-over readiness index (ORI) \cite{deo2019looking}. \item \textbf{Multimodal TOT prediction:} There is inherent uncertainty in predicting the future.
 The driver could perform multiple plausible sequences of actions after the issued TOR.
 To model this, we extend the model proposed in \cite{rangesh2021autonomous} to output a multimodal distribution over TOT. \item \textbf{Extensive evaluation:} We present a more extensive set of ablation experiments, particularly focused on the above two contributions.
 We also present additional qualitative analysis of TOT estimates beyond \cite{rangesh2021autonomous}. \end{enumerate}